FrederikMR/georce/README.md

     ├── riemannian_geodesics.ipynb         # Riemannian geometry figures and plots
     ├── runtime_estimates.ipynb            # Runtime tables and figures
-    ├── georce.ipynb                       # An example of how to use GEORCE for Riemannian and Finsler manifolds ├── timing                             # Contains all timing results ├── geometry                           # Contains implementation of Finsler and Riemannian manifolds as well as geodesic optimization algorithms, inlcuding GEORCE
+    ├── georce.ipynb                       # An example of how to use GEORCE for Riemannian and Finsler manifolds ├── timing_cpu                         # Contains all timing results for cpu ├── timing_gpu                         # Contains all timing results for gpu ├── geometry                           # Contains implementation of Finsler and Riemannian manifolds as well as geodesic optimization algorithms, inlcuding GEORCE
     ├── georce                             # A folder containing the GEORCE algorithm for Finsler and Riemannian manifolds that can be directly used in your application
     └── README.md